-It is estimated that ten million lives per year could risk and specific target group for vaccination, provide be saved by increasing access to medicines and vaccinations.
+It is estimated that ten million lives per year could be saved by increasing access to medicines and vaccinations.
 Indian community pharmacists are expected to provide a major contribution to public health due to their accessibility, distribution network and available medicines expertise.

 In the Indian context public health workers are primarily considered to include physicians and nurses.
 However, it has been realised that these healthcare professionals are falling short to effectively manage vast Indian population particularly in the pandemic situations like Covid-19.
 It is also realised that unexpected outbreaks of preventable communicable disease will happen again and again particularly due to rapid emergence of mutant strains of disease producing microorganisms.
-Although in India there are large number of qualified pharmacists, their services as healthcare professionals are not utilized for want of proper training and skills to improve healthcare resources at par with developed countries.
+Although in India there are large number of qualified pharmacists, their services as healthcare professionals are not utilized for want of proper training and skills as well as apathy of the government & policy makers to improve healthcare resources at par with developed countries.